Leg0shii/Task-Modeller/README.md

 - [x] remove selection when adding new item to field
 - [x] uncolor nodes after switching window
 - [x] select window when item is selected
+- [ ] new symbol added is not connected with the selected one but the last